 When toy cowboy ‘Woody’ (voiced by Tom Hanks) finds himself sidelined by new owner ‘Bonnie’ in favour of other toys, he finds new found purpose after Bonnie’s hand-made new toy ‘Forky’ goes missing at a carnival during a family road trip.
 At the same time Woody is reunited with his old flame, Bo Peep (Annie Potts).

 I was looking forward to this.
-I’m a big fan of the other movies and couldn’t wait for the further adventures of Woody, Buzz and the gang.
+I’m a big fan of the other movies and couldn’t wait for the further adventures of Woody, Byzz and the gang.
 This time around we are introduced to a new villain, antique shop dwelling Doll ‘Gabby Gabby’ (Christina Hendricks).
 Yet despite initial promise with her brilliantly creepy Ventriloquist doll henchmen, she just failed to live up to her potential.
 The same could also be said for wasting the presence of such established characters as Jessie, T-Rex or even Buzz Lightyear (who is mostly demoted to a supporting role).
 Instead the movie focuses on Woody and Bo Peep which is at least different, even if Bo’s topical feminist symbolism was a bit too on the nose.

 With that said, Forky is a welcome addition and gets all the best gags, and the movie looks as expected, stunning – the CGI animation often wowing this viewer.
 The caper at play here, if a little typical is still great fun too.
 The heart-strings get pulled firmly towards the end and the key characters are well written with at times real emotional depth.
-Overall though, this fails to be quite as sharp, clever or funny as what’s come before and the plot was not as engaging, Looking back, Toy Story 3 had everything come full circle.
+Overall though, this fails to be quite as sharp, clever or funny as what’s come before and the plot was not as engaging, Toy Story 3 had everything coming full circle.
 This however, whilst still worthwhile … didn’t have much more to say.

 I don’t watch as many animated movies as I should be, and realize I’ve missed out this year some big hitters.
 However on browsing the latest rental releases, this took my interest as I recalled really enjoying the first movie.
 This long time coming sequel pretty much picks up where we left off, with our super-hero family having to go about their crime fighting adventures in secret, with a law having been passed outlawing people with powers.
 This brings in a wealthy brother and sister who propose to change things for the better by hiring Elastigirl (voiced by Holly Hunter) to showcase just how good super heroes are to the masses.